Current project status

 Benthic and Water Column Effects

 Prior to finalising the project and applying for planning permission, we will conduct extensive baseline surveys of the area surrounding the new site.
-These surveys include seabed sampling and a visual survey of the seabed to identify any sensitive benthic habitats or species.
+These surveys include seabed sampling and an ROV survey to see the seabed.

 Protected Species and Habitats

-There are five seal haul-out sites within the vicinity of the current and proposed site.
+There are five seal haul-out sites within the vicinity of the proposed development.
 Tensioned cage nets provide the first line of defence against seal attacks.
 Pen nets are constructed with twine which is strengthened with marine grade stainless steel.
-These have been proven effective at reducing seal interactions at sites and would be used at the proposed development should it become operational.
+These have been proven effective at reducing seal interactions at sites and will be used at the new Green Head site.

-The use of Acoustic Deterrent Devices (ADDs) within the Scottish aquaculture industry is strictly controlled by the Marine Scotland Licencing Operations Team (MS-LOT).
+The use of Acoustic Deterrent Devices (ADDs) within the Scottish aquaculture industry is strictly controlled by the Marine Directorate – Licencing Operations Team (MD-LOT).
 A European Protected Species (EPS) Licence is required before any ADD system can be deployed and permission to use ADDs is also required from the planning authority and NatureScot.

 Visual amenity and Noise

 Cooke Aquaculture Scotland recognise the importance of responsible operations across the business.
-By setting the foundations of sustainability in our core values, we build up a robust culture of commitment to our common goal of sustainable development.
-The modernisation of Quanterness is in line with the company sustainability goals, and will allow us to put improvements in place to meet those goals such as a hybrid powered feed barge to reduce carbon emissions and generator noise.
+By setting the foundations of sustainability in our core values, we build up a robust culture of commitment to our common goal of a sustainable business.

-CAS has commissioned an independent assessment of our economic impact in the islands during the period 2016 – 2021.
-As well as paying salaries significantly above the Orkney average to our 122 staff in the County; we put money into the economy by investing in our farms and other facilities and spending with local suppliers.
+CAS have commissioned an independent assessment of our economic impact in the islands.
+As well as paying salaries to our 122 staff in Orkney; we put money into the economy by investing in our farms and other facilities and spending with local suppliers.
 On average, we’ve invested an average of almost £3 million of capital a year in new buildings, infrastructure and farms around Orkney – a total of £18.27 million during 2016-2021.
 That includes investing more than £1.25 million in our Kirkwall packing station and £16.63 million in our farms.

 As the only salmon farmer in Orkney to process our fish locally, we employ over 41 people at our processing and packing facility in Kirkwall.
 That’s in addition to our management and operational jobs on Mainland Orkney.

-The modernisation of Quanterness will safeguard our operations, and increase spending across the Orkney supply chain, putting even more money into the local economy.
+Approval of the Green Head site will safeguard our operations, and increase spending across the Orkney supply chain, putting money into the local economy.

 If you have any questions about the proposed project that have not been answered here or in our FAQ page, you can contact us at email@example.com and we will endeavour to answer your query as soon as we can.